kagaya85/kagaya85/README.md

 #### About me:

 - 🏷️ Gopher / Cloud Platform Engineer / ACGer
-- 🔭 Currently working on Kubernetes
+- 🔭 Currently working on Kubernetes Developing
 - 🏫 Graduated from TJU / FDU 👉 Now as a Cloud Infrastructure Engineer
 - 📺 See more about my interests in [Bangumi](https://bangumi.tv/user/kagaya85) page
-- 🏃‍♂️ Keep going and don't stop;
+- 🏃‍♂️ Hope for the BEST and Prepare for the WORST;

 <details>
     <summary><b>🌈 Something more(click here):</b></summary>